nicob15/State_Representation_Learning_Methods/README.md

 * RGB images with static distractor in each observation (background)
 * RGB images with dynamics distractor (the distractor randomly changes position in each observation)

-We provide the training and testing dataset used to generate the results presented in the paper [Link](https://surfdrive.surf.nl/files/index.php/s/P0FUd74HSZN9Wcs).
+We provide the training and testing dataset used to generate the results presented in the paper (dowload here [Link] and place in folder 'data')(https://surfdrive.surf.nl/files/index.php/s/P0FUd74HSZN9Wcs).
 The datasets were collected by applying a random policy to the Pendulum-v1 from Gym ([Link](https://www.gymlibrary.dev/environments/classic_control/pendulum/))

 ### Train the model
 ```bash